yellowmessenger/documentation/docs/cookbooks/marketplacetemplates/intro.md

 - Flows will be imported and trained automatically for your bot.
 - Inside **Studio** > **Build**, you can select the imported flow and edit it further.

+> Learn more about flows and how to edit flows [here](https://docs.yellow.ai/docs/platform_concepts/studio/build/journeys#2-introdution-to-flow).

 ![](https://i.imgur.com/gfw2hy9.png)

 - After editing, you can publish the changes.

+> Click here to learn about [how to debug your flow](https://docs.yellow.ai/docs/platform_concepts/studio/test-and-publish-bot/debug-flow) and [how to publish the bot](https://docs.yellow.ai/docs/platform_concepts/studio/test-and-publish-bot/modes).

 ![](https://i.imgur.com/oRoCiRc.jpg)